worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

   }
 }
 ```

-This is great!
-But you might have no idea what just happened.
+Let's take a look at what just happened.
+We'll clear the left-hand pane and recreate the query step by step.

-To this end, let us clear the left-hand pane and recreate the query step by step.
-This allows me to explain the underlying logic as we go.
 We can start by adding `query { }`.
 This indicates to the endpoint that we want to retrieve data from the server.
-Note that `mutation {}` allows us to send data to the endpoint and `subscription {}` listen for changes in the data.
-However for the scope of this guide we will only be covering `query` - however, you can learn more about `mutation` and `subscription` [on the GraphQL website itself](https://graphql.org/learn/queries/).

-If we place our cursors within the curly brackets and press the spacebar and enter keys at the same time we should get a list of recommended queries (based on the structure of the data) as follows:
+Place your cursor within the curly brackets and press the spacebar and enter keys at the same time we should get a list of recommended queries (based on the structure of the data) as follows:

 ![](../static/images/teamsForEducation/graphql-project/graphql-project-4.png)

-As per our initial example let us reselect `event`.
+As per our initial example let's reselect `event`.
 This means that we want to retrieve information associate with a specific event.
-The event we are interested in has a unique ID of `5879ad8f6672e70036d58ba5` (at the time of writing).
+The event we are interested in has a unique ID of `5879ad8f6672e70036d58ba5`.
 We can pass this ID as an argument to the query (similar to how we would with JavaScript functions) as follows: `event(id: "5879ad8f6672e70036d58ba5") { }` .

-Now that we've identified the event that we want to query we can instruct GraphQL to only retrieve the information that we're interested in.
+Now that we've identified the event that we want to query, we can instruct GraphQL to only retrieve the information that we're interested in.
 This prevents the response from returning the entire event data-structure (called [over-fetching](https://stackoverflow.com/questions/44564905/what-is-over-fetching-or-under-fetching) in REST).
-In order to illustrate the dynamic nature of GraphQL, we will be querying completely different data associated with the event as per the example below:
+In order to illustrate the dynamic nature of GraphQL, we will be querying completely different data associated with the event as shown in the example below:

 ```graphql
 query {